 Occasionally through the year, unseen and special expenses may warrant that St. Paul's special or endowed funds be used to cover an expense.
-When these opportunities or needs arise, the staff member or volunteer with oversight of that ministry must inform the Treasurer who shall, with the consent of the Finance Committee, bring a written motion to the vestry for approval before incurring any expense.
+When these opportunities or needs arise, the Rector must inform the Treasurer who shall, with the consent of the Finance Committee, bring a written motion to the Vestry for approval before incurring any expense.

 We first look to meet these unforeseen needs by reallocating funds from the operating budget.
 If we cannot make the necessary changes within the operating budget, we then look to Endowed or Special Funds.
-The vestry must vote on the use of all undesignated special funds and all expenses out of designated special funds, with the advice of the Finance Committee.
-Individuals should notify the Treasurer, Rector, and Wardens as soon as they are aware of any need that may require vestry action.
-When the vestry approves the use of undesignated special funds, the Treasurer may, at his/her discretion, choose to take expenses out of one or another undesignated fund as they deem appropriate.
+The Vestry must vote on the use of all undesignated special funds and all expenses out of designated special funds and the accounts to be used, with the advice of the Finance Committee.
+Individuals should notify the Treasurer, Rector, and Wardens as soon as they are aware of any need that may require Vestry action.